 How many continuing education units (hours) will I need if I have more than one endorsement?
-What if I don't have enough continuing education units for all my endorsement areas?
+What if

 A minimum of 75 continuing education units (hours) is required for recertification if you hold one endorsement area.
 An additional 30 continuing education units is required for each additional endorsement area.
 Example: If you hold 3 endorsements (General Special Education, Learning Disabilities and Elementary Education) you would need a total of 135 continuing education units) to renew your credential.